Best camera film 2022: The top analogue options for 35mm and medium format photography

 What type of camera film is best?

-If you’re hoping to find one single roll that rules supreme over the rest you may be disappointed.
-Much like flavours of ice cream, there are plenty of truly excellent options but there’s no one single option that’s universally prized above all overs.
+If you’re hoping to find one single roll that rules supreme over the rest, you may be disappointed.
+Much like flavours of ice cream, there are plenty of truly excellent options but there’s no one single option that’s universally prized above all others.
 Instead, you’ll find a wide range of quality photographic films, each with its own distinctive characteristics that suit particular moods, scenes and styles.

 Where can I get camera film developed?

-The pricing, turnaround times and services offered by each photo lab will vary but most will accommodate colour development along with the option to have your shots delivered as prints or digital scans.
-Black and white, slide film and larger format film processing can be a little more specialised and so you may need to enquire with the lab before sending your film off.
+The pricing, turnaround times and services offered by each photo lab vary, but most will accommodate colour development along with the option to have your shots delivered as prints or digital scans.
+Black and white, slide film and larger format film processing can be a little more specialised so you may need to enquire with the lab before sending off your film.

 READ NEXT: The best single-use disposable cameras